 Meanwhile, family systems are interrupted and broken.
 Children are the unaccounted for bearers of scars, contributing to future generations of broken societies.
 I want to know when we will recognize the greater implications for our collective failures?
 When will we realize we are a collective whole even?
 When will we understand what we deny another, we deny ourselves?
 Life is reciprocal that way.
 When will we wake up to the reality we are all unconsciously and uncaringly creating?
 When can we agree how insane, let alone unexplainable, it is that the most “powerful, civilized, and progressive” nation, so “great” per se, houses the world’s LARGEST prison population?
 Can someone please explain this clear contradiction?

 Whether you are the circus master some call their president, or the person who sits, sees, hears and does nothing, complicit in the damage being done, there’s no difference.
 We are all responsible, because we all are.
-It is time we wake up and stand up against the ongoing abuse of power and privilege.
+It is time we wake up and collectively stand up against the ongoing abuse of power and privilege.
 We must.
-Join the conversation about mass incarceration and allow people back their dignity and access to basic human rights.
+It is important to keep this conversation alive so that we may allow people back their constitutional rights, dignity and access to basic human strivings.
 When voices unite, we are powerful.
 Let us be one.
 Because we are.

-To the person who took time for me, so that I could remain free to use my voice, my position, and my privilege to make powerful waves–Today I honor you for every day that was taken from you, and every day you still struggle as a result…For every one of us who have lived the experience of freedoms lost and opportunities stolen, dignities robbed and life sentences mandated.
+To the person who spent nearly 9 years encaged (because he was a male of color in racist Jim Crow South), while being the same person who initiated every thing that is good in me today…the person who taught me to question everything…to learn the systems, to become part of the systems, in order to disrupt the systems–I honor you for every day that was taken from you, and every day you still struggle as a result…For every one of us who have lived the experience of freedoms lost and opportunities stolen, dignities robbed and life sentences mandated, this is for us.
 May we stand together and remind them we are here and we won’t be broken.
 We are valuable.
 We are loved.
 And we are free.